ucsd-admissions/excellerator/README.md

 Excellerator makes it easy to:

-*   Add multiple upload forms to the admin area, attached to a particular post type or to the Tools page
+*   Add multiple upload forms to the admin area
-*   Map spreadsheet columns to basic post properties, post metadata (including Advanced Custom Fields), or taxonomies
+*   Map spreadsheet columns to basic post properties, metadata (including Advanced Custom Fields), or taxonomies
 *   Filter spreadsheet data before it's imported
 *   Maintain unique ids on the spreadsheet side to avoid duplication when re-importing
 *   Download previously uploaded spreadsheets